* SOLD – £22,500 *

-This lovely 2 door Range Rover Classic, finished in Sandglow with matching velour interior, is available for a negotiated sale at £29,995 + 6% inc VAT Buyers Premium.
+This lovely 2 door Range Rover Classic, finished in Sandglow with matching velour interior, was sold via a negotiated sale to enthusiast Darren on 8th March 2019.

 Steve has brought this car back to life, after it had sat unused in a field for many years, find out more below.

 Recent Buyer Review – Eamonn McParland on 11th May “From my first general enquiry through to the purchase of my very own MGA, Adam and the team at Trade Classics were quite simply, awesome.
 I fully recommend Trade Classics without hesitation nor reservation to everyone who is seeking a classic car.
 A brilliant business model, supported by a really neat and usable website though ultimately managed by a great group of professional, sincere and trustworthy people”.
 Click here to see this and all reviews on Trustpilot.

 Launched in 1970, and built up until 1981, the original Range Rover (subsequently dubbed the Range Rover Classic) was “A Car For All Reasons”.
 Rover had been convinced that there was a market for a more luxurious version of their Land Rover, and with the Range Rover they hit the nail on the head.